alee97422/CLI_roku_remote/README.md

 ```

 2. You will then be prompted to enter the roku IP address(I've added space to keep track of a few of  your frequent devices you just have to change the asterisks to the IP address).
-You can find your Roku's IP address in the Roku settings or by using nmap {look at the markdown here}
+You can find your Roku's IP address in the Roku settings or by using nmap {look at the the markdown}

 [![CLI_ipaddr](ipaddr.png)](https://github.com/alee97422/flipper)